-But...
+"But..."

 Bessie tentatively glanced at Trevor.
 She knew that he only earned one thousand dollars a month to support himself and his studies.

-If he paid for the bottles of water now, he would not have had anything left for the rest of the month.
-Don't worry, Miss Taylor.
-I'll pay.
+If he paid for the bo ttles of water now, he would not have anything left for the rest of the month.

+"Don't worry, Miss Taylor.
+I'll pay."

 Trevor took out his card and gave it to the attendant.
 He knew that Bernard wanted to see him make a fool of himself.

-He would have folded and suffered the humiliation in silence in the past.
+In the past, he would have folded and suffered the humiliation in silence.
 But he was different now.